 I love the peaceful beauty that holiday lights convey, and I personally get out to photograph them as often as I can.
 Photographing bright lights against dark skies or indoor areas pose some significant challenges for photography.
 The following are a few tips that might help you create some great images of your own.

 Once the sky turns completely black, you lose detail in all darker areas of your scene, and your camera’s meter is no longer able to give you a reliable exposure.
-The meter will try to make all those darker areas closer to gray, and end up causing your scene or subject, to, in most cases be way overexposed.
+The meter will try to make all those darker areas closer to gray, and end up causing your scene or subject, in most cases, to be way overexposed.
 At this point you will need to switch to full Manual exposure, if you are not there already.
 I highly recommend using a tripod, as you will likely be shooting at longer exposures than you can safely hand-hold your camera without motion blur from camera shake.
 If using a tripod, you can stick to lower ISOs.
 Note: make sure you are NOT using Auto ISO!
+Set your ISO to 200 or possibly 400 if there is motion in the scene.
 If shooting handheld, then you will need to use a high enough ISO to keep your shutter speed at a hand-holdable range.

 Next, focus on your composition.
 Fill the frame with lights.
 Avoid large areas of darkness.
 Look for reflections, which can add a magical glow to the scene.